Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Team clarity on new structure (survey or verbal confirmation)

-The 30-90 Day Scaling Roadmap
+30–90 Day Scaling Roadmap After The 2-Week Team Restructure

 Restructure complete.
-Coordination overhead cut.
-Now: scale efficiently with structure.
+Coordination overhead is cut.

 Goal: Optimize pod operations, reduce founder coordination to 5–8 hours weekly